 This way, the system is made to ‘learn’ rather than programmed, and the task is automated.
 When new well-labeled data comes in, the algorithm is made to rerun to update and learn a new function by determining the new statistical structure of the training dataset.

 Another common environment where ML algorithms work is in an Unsupervised Learning setup with no training data available.

 Here, you can perform tasks such as identifying the different groups of member service centers, each with different characteristics.
 A similar exercise can be performed for the various agents working in these centers.

 Day Two: AI Deep Learning Expert

 The biggest problem of a typical ML algorithm is its lack of feature representation.

 For the audio files, you are required to create a Speech to Text algorithm.
 To perform all such tasks, you learn all these features using models known as Neural Networks.
 Here you use Artificial Neural Networks and use Training Dataset to learn a function.
-Technically, the setup you work in is Reinforcement learning where the algorithm is ‘rewarded’ and ‘punished’ continuously in order to reduce the errors.
+Technically, the setup you work in is Reinforcement learning, where the algorithm is ‘rewarded’ and ‘punished’ continuously to reduce the errors.
 Read this blog to learn more about Fundamentals Of Neural Networks & Deep Learning.

-It is important to remember that in these two days you perform multiple other tasks such as Feature Reduction through extraction and selection, Feature Construction through binning and encoding, Data Mining and Cleaning through missing value and outlier treatment etc. (All this falls under the overall domain of Data Science!).
+It is important to remember that in these two days, you perform multiple other tasks such as Feature Reduction through extraction and selection, Feature Construction through binning and encoding, Data Mining and Cleaning through missing value and outlier treatment, etc. (All this falls under the overall domain of Data Science!).